Steps To Buying a Home in Florida

 Congratulations!
 We now have an accepted offer and a valid contract.

-The date the last signature and/or initial is put on the offer or counter-offer and it is delivered is known as the Effective Date.
+The date the last signature and/or initial is put on the offer or counter-offer and it is delivered back is known as the Effective Date.
 Please remember that because the Effective Date is an important step in buying a home in Florida.

-Everything runs off the Effective Date in a Florida residential real estate sale.
+Everything runs off of the Effective Date in a Florida residential real estate sale.
 The Effective Date is counted as Day Zero.
 Then we start counting.
 The next day is Day 1 and so on.

 INSPECTION PERIOD & RIGHT TO CANCEL